Creating interactive images

 - Click the Colour Filter button.
 This sets which colour you want to use to highlight the area when it has been selected.

-- Select the rectangle and draw the female area.
+- Select the rectangle and draw a rectangle around the female icon.
 Assign the code and set a different colour.

 - Click the Preview tab at the base of the window.